Beyond the Deadline: The Ongoing ADA Compliance Reality

 The choice isn't whether to invest in accessibility.
 It's whether to invest once and maintain, or invest repeatedly in crisis mode.

-Learn how Aelira supports ongoing compliance | Schedule a demo
+Learn how Aelira supports ongoing compliance | Schedule a demo.

 Aelira Team

 •Accessibility EngineersThe Aelira team is building AI-powered accessibility tools for higher education.
-We're on a mission to help universities meet WCAG 2.1 compliance before the April 2026 deadline.
+We're on a mission to help universities meet WCAG 2.1 compliance before the DOJ ADA Title II deadline (April 26, 2027 for large public entities).

 Related Articles